kebaldwi/DNAC-TEMPLATES/LABS/LAB-A-PNP-PREP/README.md

 ## Lab Section 1 - Device Connectivity
 For PnP processes to work, we intend to have a management interface on the device.
 In this lab, we will set up a VLAN interface for both management and connectivity.
 You don't have to do it this way; we are just giving a relatively uncomplicated example, and you can alter this to suit your needs.
 As the device connects to the front-facing ports, we have to rely on the default configuration.

-As you may recall, a factory default configuration is using VLAN one as no other VLAN exists, and by default, it accepts DHCP addresses.
+As you may recall, a factory default configuration is using VLAN 1 as no other VLAN exists, and by default, it accepts DHCP addresses.
 We can use this method in the PnP process.
 However, the management VLAN may be different, and so may the native VLAN structure of our environment.
 To that end, we must use the *pnp startup-vlan* command, which allows the device to use varying VLANs in PnP and should be set up and configured on the upstream switch.

 Of the discovery methods **DHCP** is the easiest to implement as no changes are required with the *Self Signed Certificate (SSC)* on **DNA Center** as it already includes the IP address by default.
 If you are deploying PnP using **DNS** discovery or you are building a cluster then you will need to go through the process of acquiring a certificate with Subject Alternative Names to include the **DNS** and **IP** entries to allow for the following: